-Regardless of the dollar amount of the planned assisted acquisition, the project officer must provide the funding source and seek preliminary guidance from the DOC operating unit contracting office for appropriate determinations; and the Contract Law Division for advice regarding the contemplated process including preparation of the required documentation.
+Regardless of the dollar amount of the planned assisted acquisition, the project officer must provide the funding source and seek preliminary guidance from the Department of Commerce operating unit contracting office for appropriate determinations, (e.g. Economy Act determination & findings); and the Contract Law Division for advice regarding the contemplated process including preparation of the required documentation.

-When DOC is the requesting agency, the operating unit should establish that a requirement exists; determine that it is in the best interest of the government to pursue an assisted acquisition; provide appropriate documentation to the servicing agency; involve the servicing agency early in the planning process.
+When the Department of Commerce is the requesting agency, the operating unit should establish that a requirement exists; provide appropriate documentation to the servicing agency; and involve the servicing agency early in the planning process.
 The scope of work shall be clearly defined and specific key milestones shall be included to provide a clear understanding between the parties and to support performance monitoring and cost monitoring of the agreement.
 Project deliverables shall be clearly identified and include due dates.
 Interagency acquisitions may contain special provisions and may be subsequently modified or amended.

-When DOC is the servicing agency, the contracting officer should assist the requesting agency in refining the requirements document package and addressing DOC acquisition planning requirements.
+When the Department of Commerce is the servicing agency, the contracting officer or other designated individual in accordance with operating unit policy should assist the requesting agency in refining the requirements document package and addressing Department of Commerce acquisition planning requirements.

 b.
-Nominate Project Officer - it is the responsibility of both parties to ensure that an official with appropriate expertise and training is appointed to assist with monitoring contract performance and performing other contract administration responsibilities.
+Nominate Project Officer- it is the responsibility of both parties to ensure that an individual with appropriate expertise and training is selected to assist with monitoring contract performance and performing other contract administration responsibilities.

-When DOC is the requesting agency, the operating unit must provide appropriately qualified and certified individuals based on the total contract value and complexity; and provide alternate individuals within a reasonable time should the personnel provided be unable or unavailable to perform the required duties.
+When the Department of Commerce is the requesting agency, the operating unit must provide appropriately qualified and certified individuals based on the total contract value and complexity; and provide alternate individuals within a reasonable time should the personnel provided be unable or unavailable to perform the required duties.